-US Open men’s singles round-up: Roger Federer serves up a masterclass to breeze past David Goffin
+US Open men’s singles round-up: Sensational Federer breezes past Goffin, to face Dimitrov in QF

 Also playing later is Russian fifth seed Daniil Medvedev, who won at Cincinnati in the last major US Open tuneup event.
 Medvedev was fined $9,000 for an obscene gesture and unsportsmanlike conduct in a third-round victory, his third fine in three matches at Flushing Meadows.

-Federer, who improved to 9-1 in his career rivalry with Goffin, is 7-0 lifetime against 78th-ranked Dimitrov but has never faced 38th-ranked De Minaur.
+Federer, who improved to 9-1 in his career rivalry with Goffin, is 7-0 lifetime against 78th-ranked Dimitrov.

 Five-time US Open champion Federer’s Open Era Slam quarter-finals record grew to 56 and he matched Andre Agassi’s second-best US Open total of 13 quarter-finals – second only to 17 by Jimmy Connors – in a dominant performance at Arthur Ashe Stadium.